acbates/SnappyUX/README.md

 you want.

 Need some material design?... use bootstrap css or whatever.
-There are absurd amounts of them out there, all cached on CDNs.
+There are absurd amounts of them out there, super pretty, all cached on CDNs.
 Snappy should jive with whatever plays nice in a html page.

 ## Components